ethereum/portal-network-specs/projected-resource-requirements.md

 The least number of messages we expect a node to send are 8 OFFER messages for which none are acccepted, resulting in sending:

-- 8 x OFER overhead
+- OFFER:
+  - message overhead: 55 bytes
-- 8 x 35 bytes
+  - content key encoding: 35 bytes
+- ACCEPT:
+  - message overhead: 55 bytes
+  - message: 9 bytes (4-byte connection id, 1 byte bit-list + 4-byte length prefix)

+This gives us a total of 80 bytes out and 64 bytes inbound.
+Totalling the 8 OFFER/ACCEPT messages gives us:

+- Best case:
+  - 640 bytes out
+  - 512 bytes in

 The loose upper bound for data transmission is all 8 peers ACCEPT the OFFER, resulting in:

-- 8 x OFFER overhead
+- OFFER overhead
-- 8 x ACCEPT overhead
-- 8 x uTP stream overhead
+  - message overhead: 55 bytes
+  - content key encoding: 35 bytes
+- ACCEPT:
+  - message overhead: 55 bytes
+  - message: 9 bytes (4-byte connection id, 1 byte bit-list + 4-byte length prefix)
+- uTP:
+  - overhead???
-- 8 x 1254 bytes for payloads.
+  - 1254 bytes for payloads

+These messages should occur roughly once per BLOCK_TIME (13 seconds)....